fastrgv/AdaVenture/README.md

 Unzip the archive.

-Windows users will see some error messages pertaining to symbolic directory links.
+Windows users might see some error messages pertaining to symbolic directory links.
 These links are needed only on OSX, and can be ignored.

 Open a commandline terminal, and cd to the install directory.

 Linux users should type "adaventure_gnu" to start the game.
 You may also double click its icon in file manager.

-Similarly Windows users type "adaventure.exe".
-Note the delivered DLLs must be present.
+Similarly Mac users type "adaventure_osx",  or navigate to the installation directory in Finder and click the "adaventure.app" icon named "AdaVenture".

-Mac users type "adaventure_osx",  or navigate to the installation directory in Finder and click the "adaventure.app" icon named "AdaVenture".
+Windows users type either a) binW32\adaventure32.exe or b) binW64\adaventure64.exe

 The install_directory should contain a subdirectory named "data".
 It contains shaders, skyboxes, sound and texture data.